NandayDev/NandayTwitchApp/README.md

 ## Compatibility

-Currently running on Windows only.
-Planning to add MacOS, and maybe Linux, later during the development.
+Currently running on Windows and MacOS.

 ## Features to add